Tove Lo discography

-Swedish singer and songwriter Tove Lo has released five studio albums, three extended plays (EP), 33 singles (including 14 as a featured artist), seven promotional singles and 37 music videos.
+Swedish singer and songwriter Tove Lo has released six studio albums, three extended plays (EP), 33 singles (including 14 as a featured artist), seven promotional singles and 37 music videos.
 Lo started her career as the lead singer and songwriter in math rock band Tremblebee from 2006 until 2009.
 In 2011, she signed a publishing deal with Warner/Chappell Music, and started recording songs.
 She self-released "Love Ballad" as her debut single in October 2012.
 The next year, Lo released "Habits", which received positive feedback from music blogs and led her to sign a record deal with Universal Music Group.
 Lo's first EP, Truth Serum, was released under the label on 3 March 2014, and entered the top 20 in Norway and Sweden.
-Three singles were released from the EP, including a remixed version of "Habits" by production duo Hippie Sabotage, re-titled as "Stay High".
+Three singles were released from the EP, including a remixed version of "Habits" by production duo Hippie Sabotage, retitled "Stay High".
+(Note: A remixed version of "Habits (Stay High)" by DJ duo Hippie Sabotage, retitled "Stay High" was issued as the EP's third single.
+Promotion for "Habits (Stay High)" continued as it was selected as the lead single from Queen of the Clouds.)
 The track peaked at number 13 in Sweden and reached the top ten of the charts in Australia, New Zealand, and the United Kingdom.